hujhax/austin-improv-wiki/The 44-Hour Improv Marathon.md

 * Sunday 12pm (hour 44): Free-form improv from the core cast (nicknamed "The Final Countdown").
 ** This turned out to be a narrative about a group of Led Zeppelin fans, followed by the usual Q&A with the cast.

+Also, in between shows, [[Cat Drago]] performed, for the livestream, short interviews with people involved in the production.

 ## Jonathan Monkhouse
 British improvisor [http://www.facebook.com/jonathan.monkhouse Jonathan Monkhouse] was originally scheduled to play in the 44-Hour Marathon.
 Due to [http://www.scifiimprov.co.uk/1/post/2013/06/p2-needs-a-p2.html visa troubles], neither Monkhouse nor his improv partner Chris Mead were able to come to the United States.